plai-group/simple-cnaps/simple-cnaps-src/README.md

 ```*``` CNAPS averages don't include performances on MNIST, CIFAR10 and CIFAR100

 ## Mini/Tiered ImageNet Installations & Usage

 In order to re-create these experiments, you need to:

 1. First clone https://github.com/yaoyao-liu/mini-imagenet-tools, the mini-imagenet tools package used for generating tasks, and https://github.com/yaoyao-liu/tiered-imagenet-tools, the respective tiered-imagenet tools package under ```/src```.
 Although theoretically this should sufficient, there may be errors arising from hard coded file paths (3 to 4 of which was present at the time of creating our set-up, although they seem to have been resolved since) which you can easily fix.
+Alternatively, we have included copies of both of these repositories within this director (see [miniimagenettools](github.com/plai-group/simple-cnaps/simple-cnaps-src/miniimagenettools/) and [tieredimagenettools](github.com/plai-group/simple-cnaps/simple-cnaps-src/tieredimagenettools/) which you can use to set up the respective datasets (should either repository be updated in the meantime).

 2. Once the setup is complete, use ```run_simple_cnaps_mt.py``` to run mini\tiered-imagenet experiments:

 For Simple CNAPS:

-    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint>```
+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint> --shot <task shot> --way <task way>```

 For Simple AR-CNAPS:

-    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film+ar --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint>```
+    ```cd src; python run_simple_cnaps_mt.py --dataset <choose either mini or tiered> --feature_adaptation film+ar --checkpoint_dir <address of the directory where you want to save the checkpoints> --pretrained_resnet_path <choose resnet pretrained checkpoint> --shot <task shot> --way <task way>```

 **Note that as we emphasized this in the main paper, CNAPS-based models including Simple CNAPS have a natural advantage on these benchmarks due to the pre-trianing of the feature extractor on the Meta-Dataset split of ImageNet.
 We alliviate this issue by re-training the ResNet feature extractor on the specific training splits of mini-ImageNet and tiered-ImageNet.
-These checkpoints have been provided under ```model-checkpoints/pretrained_resnets``` and are respectively ```pretrained_resnet_mini_imagenet.pt.tar``` and ```
+These checkpoints have been provided under [model-checkpoints/pretrained_resnets](github.com/plai-group/simple-cnaps/model-checkpoints/pretrained_resnets/) and are respectively ```pretrained_resnet_mini_imagenet.pt.tar``` and ```
 pretrained_resnet_tiered_imagenet.pt.tar```.
-We additionally consider the case that additional non-test-set overlapping ImageNet classes are used to train our ResNet feature extractor in ```pretrained_resnet_mini_tiered_with_extra_classes.pt.tar```.
+We additionally consider the case where additional non-test-set overlapping ImageNet classes are used to train our ResNet feature extractor in ```pretrained_resnet_mini_tiered_with_extra_classes.pt.tar```.
 We refer to this latter setup as "Feature Exctractor Trained (partially) on ImageNet", abbreviated as "FETI".
-Please visit the experimental section of http://128.84.4.27/abs/2006.12245 for additional details on this setup.
+Please visit the experimental section of [Enhancing Few-Shot Image Classification with Unlabelled Examples](https://arxiv.org/abs/2006.12245)
+ for additional details on this setup.

 **Updated results (with the new ResNet18 checkpoints - see explanation above) on mini-ImageNet**